chamindar2002/code_challenge_020/README.md

 password: admin123

 12. Follow the following steps to obtain a Medium.com integration token:

     Visit https://medium.com/me/settings

     Sign up with google account

-    Click on your profile -> and Click settings nav link Under settings -> select Integration Tokens nav link Enter a description of you token in the text box provided Click "Get Integration Token" button
+    Click on your profile -> Click settings nav link

+    Under settings -> select Integration Tokens nav link

+    Enter a description of you token in the text box provided

+    Click "Get Integration Token" button

     Copy the generated code